Jericho/ZoomNet/README.md

 #### Connection using JWT
 This is the simplest way to connect to the Zoom API.
 Zoom expects you to use a key and a secret to generate a JSON object with a signed payload and to provide this JSON object with every API request.
 The good news is that ZoomNet takes care of the intricacies of generating this JSON object: you simply provide the key and the secret and ZoomNet takes care of the rest.
 Super easy!

-As the Zoom documentation mentions, this is perfect `if you’re looking to build an app that provides server-to-server interaction with Zoom APIs`.
+As the Zoom documentation mentions, this is perfect `if you're looking to build an app that provides server-to-server interaction with Zoom APIs`.

 Here is an except from the Zoom documentation that explains [how to get your API key and secret](https://marketplace.zoom.us/docs/guides/auth/jwt#key-secret):